wqking/eventpp/readme.md

 ## Motivations

 I (wqking) am a big fan of observer pattern (publish/subscribe pattern), I used such pattern a lot in my code.
-I either used GCallbackList in my cpgf library which is too simple and not safe, or repeated coding event dispatching mechanism such as I did in my [Gincu game engine](https://github.com/wqking/gincu).
+I either used GCallbackList in my [cpgf library](https://github.com/cpgf/cpgf) which is too simple and not safe, or repeated coding event dispatching mechanism such as I did in my [Gincu game engine](https://github.com/wqking/gincu).
 Both approaches are neither fun nor robust.
-Thanking to C++11, now it's quite easy to write a reusable event library with beautiful syntax (it's nightmare to simulate the variadic template in C++03), so here comes `eventpp`.
+Thanking to C++11, now it's quite easy to write a reusable event library with beautiful syntax (it's a nightmare to simulate the variadic template in C++03), so here comes `eventpp`.